a-sit-plus/warden/README.md

        verificationSecondsOffset = -300,       //OPTIONAL, defaults to 0
        disableHardwareAttestation = false,     //OPTIONAL, defaults to false.
 Set to true to disable HW attestation enableNougatAttestation = false,        //OPTIONAL, defaults to false.
-Set to true to enable hybrid attestation enableSoftwareAttestation = false       //OPTIONAL, defaults to false.
-Set to true to enable SW attestation ), iosAttestationConfiguration = IOSAttestationConfiguration(
+Set to true to enable hybrid attestation enableSoftwareAttestation = false,      //OPTIONAL, defaults to false.
+Set to true to enable SW attestation attestationStatementValiditySeconds = 300 //OPTIONAL, defaults to 300s ), iosAttestationConfiguration = IOSAttestationConfiguration(
       applications = listOf(